Shuffle extensions

 The Shuffle KMS system is built as a third party Key:Value provider.
 You can reference keys from the KMS in any field marked as "Authentication" in the UI, or from within a Shuffle authentication itself (meaning you can authenticate the authentication..).
 The way you reference the keys is path-based, starting with kms/.
 Requirements:

-• Have an Authentication called kms shuffle storage in Shuffle
+• Have an Authentication called kms shuffle storage in Shuffle.
+On the Auth page, it should clearly stand out as a different type of authentication.

 • The Authentication needs to be associated with an App in the IAM category